ng-Classic/ng-classic/integration/trusted-types/README.md

 ## Further help

-To get more help on the Angular ClassicCLI use `ng help` or go check out the [Angular ClassicCLI Overview and Command Reference](https://angular-classic.com/cli) page.
+To get more help on the Angular Classic CLI use `ng help` or go check out the [Angular Classic CLI Overview and Command Reference](https://angular-classic.com/cli) page.